Josh Rojas Player Props: Diamondbacks vs. Cardinals

 Josh Rojas At The Plate

-- Rojas has 16 hits this season and a team-best OBP of .400.
+- Rojas has an OPS of .858, fueled by an OBP of .389 to go with a slugging percentage of .469.
+All three of those stats rank first among Arizona hitters this season.

-- Among qualifying hitters, he ranks 14th in batting average, while his on-base percentage ranks 40th and he is 70th in slugging.
+- Among the qualified hitters in MLB, he ranks 13th in batting average, 51st in on-base percentage, and 68th in slugging.

-- He has scored in five games this season (41.7%), including multiple runs in three games.
+- He has scored in six of 13 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.